mohit-jar/Low-Latency-Trading-System/README.md

 The main aim of this Order Mangement System (OMS) will not be to simply send, recieve or stream communicable data with Deribit's server but to actually implement optimisations to reduce latency.

-I would recommend using VS Code due to it's feature rich interface.

-You can have a look at video explanation of the codebase here : https://drive.google.com/drive/folders/1j9_-WpCXGKoM0Dp7XO3bgiLewI-P7mbH?usp=sharing

 ## Prerequisites